cs3org/OCM-API/IETF-RFC.md

 If the Receiving Server does not advertise `must-exchange-token` in its `criteria`, the Sending Server MAY still include `must-exchange-token` voluntarily.

+When the notification includes `protocol.webapp`, the Sending Server MUST expose the `exchange-token` capability and a `tokenEndPoint`, because WebApp access requires the Receiving Server to exchange `protocol.webapp.sharedSecret` before presenting the WebApp to the browser.
+If the Sending Server cannot offer this code flow, it MUST NOT include `protocol.webapp` in the notification.

 ## Fields